Jonas Budrys: Consul in Germany and New York

 On 12 January 1927, Budrys became the chief of the Lithuanian Political Police (predecessor of the State Security Department of Lithuania) under the Ministry of Internal Affairs.
 Taking the post soon after the December 1926 coup d'état, he helped President Antanas Smetona to establish his authoritarian regime and suppress any counter-coups.
 For example, he dealt with the anti-government Tauragė Revolt in September 1927.
 He also dealt with one of the most prominent espionage cases in interwar Lithuania.
 The Political Police discovered that retired General Konstantinas Kleščinskis was spying for the Soviet Russia.
 Kleščinskis was arrested and executed in May 1927.

 Budrys resigned from the police on 1 January 1928 and was appointed as Lithuania's consul in Königsberg.
 In November 1933, he became the consul general of Lithuania in East Prussia.
 Due to the rise of Nazi rhetoric and increased attacks against him, Budrys asked for a reassignment.
 On 11 November 1936, Budrys was appointed the consul general of Lithuania in New York City.
-Despite the soviet occupation of Lithuania in June 1940, the consulate continued to function as a diplomatic representative of independent pre-war Lithuania thus preserving legal state continuity of Lithuania.
+Despite the Soviet occupation of Lithuania in June 1940, the consulate continued to function as a diplomatic representative of independent pre-war Lithuania thus preserving legal state continuity of Lithuania.
 The family also owned a chicken farm in rural New Jersey.
-Budrys continued to serve as the consul until his death in 1964.
+Budrys continued to serve as the consul until his death from a heart attack in 1964.
 He was buried in the Lithuanian National Cemetery in Chicago.
 His gravestone depicts the coat of arms of Klaipėda, stylized sea waves, and the Jagiellon Cross.

 In New York, Budrys published English-language Short Economic Outline of Lithuania (1938).
 His memoirs about his counterintelligence work in 1921–1923 were published posthumously in Brooklyn and Hartford (1967) and republished in Lithuania in 1991.